Lilykhan786/lilykhan/README.md

 I wanted to make my site look small, easy and simple yet beautiful.
 I'll update the site soon :)

-Add more in about me and remove all the box and stuff

 ### Links:
 - Portfolio Site:  https://lilykhan.repl.co/